Last updated on August 20th, 2019

 Cost is $15 per person.
 Kids 4 and under are free!

-Corn pits, Obstacle Course, exotic petting zoo, jumping pillows, straw bale mazes, pig races, zip lines and so much more.
+Corn pits, obstacle course, exotic petting zoo, jumping pillows, straw bale mazes, pig races, zip lines and so much more.
 One price gets you into all the action.
 Some additional things like pony rides, slides, and pumpkin blaster are an additional cost.
 But as far at corn mazes go in Minnesota, this one is my families favorite.

 Looking for a firsthand experience?
 Check out Fall Fun at the Severs Corn Maze.